 While the Civil War was devastating for the United States in terms of human loss of life, it was also the event that caused the American states to finally become united.
 What were the major events that led to secession

 1. The Mexican War Ended - 1848

 , America was ceded western territories.
 This posed a problem: as these new territories would be admitted as states, would they be free or slave?
 To deal with this, Congress passed the Compromise of 1850 which basically made California free and allowed the people to pick in Utah and New Mexico.
 This ability of a state to decide whether it would allow slavery was called popular sovereignty

 .
 This act forced any federal official who did not arrest a runaway slave liable to pay a fine.
 This was the most controversial part of the Compromise of 1850 and caused many abolitionists to increase their efforts against slavery.
 This act increased the Underground Railroad

 was written in 1852 by Harriet Beecher Stowe.
 Stowe was an abolitionist who wrote this book to show the evils of slavery.
 This book, which was a best seller at the time, had a huge impact on the way that northerners viewed slavery.
-It helped further the cause of abolition and even Abraham Lincoln
+It helped further the cause of abolition, and even Abraham Lincoln

 In 1854, the Kansas-Nebraska Act was passed allowing the Kansas and Nebraska territories to decide for themselves using popular sovereignty whether they wanted to be free or slave.
-By 1856, Kansas had become a hotbed of violence as pro- and anti-slavery forces fought over the state's future.
-The widely reported violent events were a small taste of the violence to come with the Civil War.
+By 1856, Kansas had become a hotbed of violence as pro- and anti-slavery forces fought over the state's future to the point where it was nicknamed 'Bleeding Kansas

 5. Charles Sumner is Attacked by Preston on the Floor of the Senate

 One of the most publicized events in Bleeding Kansas